wkumari/draft-wkumari-dnsop-extended-error/README.md

    and MUST be set to 0 by the sender and SHOULD be ignored by the receiver.

-   Code: A code point into the IANA "Extended DNS Errors" registry.
+   INFO-CODE: A code point that, when combined with the RCODE from the DNS packet, serve as a joint-index into the IANA "Extended DNS Errors" registry.

 3. Use of the Extended DNS Error option